 In August 2021 SURF and SIVON negotiated an improved agreement with Google.
 The Privacy Amendment identifies two types of personal data: Customer Data and Service Data.
 Customer Data are the personal data that customers actively enter, receive and create themselves, such as file and email content.
 In the DPIA these data are called 'Content Data'.
 Service Data are any other personal data that are generated when using Google Workspace for Education.
-The update DPIA describes four types of Service Data:
+In total the verification report and DTIA describe six types of personal data:

+- Content Data

-- 1. Account Data - 2.
-Support Data - 3.
-Diagnostic Data / log files created on Google's servers containing data on individual use of the services (service generated server logs).
-Google calls these data Service Data. - 4.
-Telemetry Data / subset of Diagnostic Data, messages containing data about user actions that are regularly sent from the user's devices including their browsers to Google via the Internet.
-Google refers to these data as Diagnostic Data.5
+- 2. Account Data

+- 3. Support Data

+- 4. Diagnostic Data / log files created on Google's servers containing data on individual use of the services (service generated server logs).
+Google calls these data Service Data.
+This includes the subcategorie of Telemetry Data, messages containing data about user actions that are regularly sent from the user's devices including their browsers to Google via the Internet.
+Google refers to these data as Diagnostic Data.9

+- 5. Website Data

+- 6. Trust & Security Data: data generated or processed by Google's central Trust & Security team in the USA in case of individual flags or complaints for security risks, fraud or abuse.